What's the Best Leverage to Use in XAUUSD?

 What does a leverage of 1 100 mean?

-When Trading using leverage it means that as a trader you can open trade positions which are bigger than if you were using only the amount of money in your account without leverage.
+When Trading using leverage it means that as a trader you as a gold trader can open position positions which are bigger than if you were using only the amount of money on your account without leverage.

-With leverage you can use your money which's in your trading account to borrow from your broker through what's known as leverage.
-For example, if you have a account with $100 - you can use your $100 & borrow using the leverage ratio of 1:100, which means that you'll borrow $100 from your broker for every $1 in your account and after leverage you will have $100*(1:100 Leverage) = $10,000 dollars.
+With leverage you as a Gold trader can use your money which's in your account to borrow from your broker through what's known as leverage.
+For example, if you have a account with $100 - you as a Gold trader can use your $100 & borrow using the leverage option of 1:100, which means that you will borrow $100 dollars from your broker for every $1 in your account and after leverage you'll have $100*(1:100 Leverage) = $10,000.

-leverage is written in the forms of a ratio:
+leverage is represented in the format of a ratio:

 For example leverage 1:100 or 1:50 or 1:10